Flag of Brabant (Belgium): Origin of the flag

 Because Brabant had been the most important duchy in the Southern Netherlands during the late Middle Ages, the Brabant lion was elevated to the coat of arms of Belgium.
 The ducal crown was naturally replaced by a royal crown.
-Furthermore, two lions as shield-holders and the motto "L'union Fait la Force" (Union is strenghth) were added.
+Furthermore, two lions as shield-holders and the motto "L'union Fait la Force" (Union is strength) were added.
 The Belgian flag is based on the Brabant coat of arms, using the colors found in the coat of arms (black, yellow and red).

 On January 1, 1995, the Belgian province of Brabant was divided into Flemish, Walloon, and Brussels parts.
 As noted above, the coats of arms of Flemish and Walloon Brabant still strongly resemble the old coat of arms of Brabant.
 The Flemish coat of arms now also has shield holders and features a heart shield, intersected in three: gules, silver, and gules, in other words, the coat of arms of the Flemish Brabant capital Leuven.